pgtipping/Synthalyst/memory-bank/activeContext.md

   - Plan for collecting user feedback on generated competencies
   - Implement mechanisms for users to refine and customize results
   - Consider A/B testing different form layouts and field options
+- **Reference Data Management**
+  - Need to create admin interfaces for managing reference data
+  - Consider how to handle custom reference data vs. standard reference data
+  - Implement validation to prevent duplicate reference data
+  - Ensure reference data is properly associated with competencies and frameworks

 ## Integrated HR Toolkit Development (2025-03-06)